Rohilkan/Rohilkan/README.md

 ## About Me

-I am a current undergraduate student at Duke University studying computer science, statistics, and economics.
-I am passionate about building fully-fledged data pipelines, from database design to analytics and model deployment.
-I aim to leverage my skills to tackle business problems and deliver quantifiable results with lasting impacts on business efficiencies.
+I am a recent CS graduate from Duke University working full time as a software engineer.
+Both within my work and outside, I am passionate about building and maintaining full-stack applications, and managing fully-fledged data pipelines, from database design to analytics and model deployment.
+I am always seeking to leverage my skills to tackle business problems and deliver quantifiable results.

 <details>
 <summary>Relevant Skills</summary>